ArpitaNayak09/ArpitaNayak09/README.md

 -  Hi, I’m Arpita
--  idk much ab this platform but im tryna indulge in small projects n stuff
+-  im tryna indulge in small projects n stuff
--  i know basic java,html,css,jquery a bit , bootstrap.
-Nothing impressive but honestly ion even have anyone to guide me
+-  i know a bit of frontend dev .
--  learning c and python
+-  i suck at coding i'll be honest (but im still TRYINGGG)
 -  i like to watch football | fcbarcelona
+-  5th sem , btech cse , chat im so cooked

 <!---
 ArpitaNayak09/ArpitaNayak09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.